PhilSilvia/project-flashcards/README.md

 # Notes

 A deck must have at least 3 cards for the user to study it.
 Decks composed of 2 cards or fewer are of insufficient size.

+# Technology

+Created using React.js, Javascript, HTML, and CSS with the Bootstrap framework to assist with styling.